rust-lang/blog.rust-lang.org/posts/2024-06-26-types-team-update.md

 We plan to fully formalize some components of the type system this year.
 Coherence is fairly self-contained, very subtle, and soundness-critical.
-This has prevented us from making significant improvents to it in the past.
+This has prevented us from making significant improvements to it in the past.
 We also intend to formalize coinductive trait semantics, which are difficult to reason about and necessary to fix many longstanding soundness issues.

 ### Language changes and polonius